-- ^{2.6} The Reigate and Banstead Borough Local Plan was adopted in 2005 and contains Policy Ho5 on Gypsy Sites, which was saved but subsequently replaced by Policy CS16 in the Core Strategy. - ^{2.7} The Reigate and Banstead Core Strategy was adopted in 2014, the relevant sections in full are included in Appendix A. The document notes it is likely that due to constraints (i.e. limited sites in the urban area) that there will be a need to consider limited alterations to Green Belt boundaries to accommodate Traveller sites, albeit exceptional circumstances would need to be demonstrated. - Policy CS16 states that the Development Management Plan will identify a local target for Gypsy, Traveller and Travelling Showpeople sites and make provision for a five year supply of specific deliverable sites and broad locations for growth for year six to ten.
+- 2.6 Guiding the direction of new development in the Borough up to 2027, the emerging Development Management Plan will contain policies to guide decision making on planning applications, set targets for the delivery of different types of development, provide locations as to where this will happen and establish where existing uses should be protected.
+The purpose of this GTAA is to inform the preparation of the new Local Plan. - 2.7 The Reigate & Banstead Borough Local Plan was adopted in 2005 and contains Policy Ho5 on Gypsy Sites, which was saved but subsequently replaced by Policy CS16 in the Core Strategy. - 2.8 The Reigate & Banstead Core Strategy was adopted in 2014, the relevant sections in full are included in Appendix A. The document notes it is likely that due to constraints (i.e. limited sites in the urban

+- area) that there will be a need to consider limited alterations to Green Belt boundaries to accommodate Traveller sites, albeit exceptional circumstances would need to be demonstrated. - Policy CS16 states that the Development Management Plan will identify a local target for Gypsy, Traveller and Travelling Showpeople sites and make provision for a five year supply of specific deliverable sites and broad locations for growth for year six to ten.
 The policy also notes that a sequential approach will be taken to identifying suitable sites and any site considered for allocation must be deliverable (including affordable to its intended occupiers) to ensure that needs are met.
-The policy sets out criteria that will be used to assess the suitability of sites for allocation in the DMP and any planning applications for sites not allocated.

-- ^{2.9} The policy goes on to state that existing authorised sites for Gypsies, Travellers and Travelling Showpeople will be safeguarded from development which would preclude their continued occupation by these groups, unless the site is no longer required to meet an identified need. - 2.10 Currently, RBBC are bringing forward the Development Management Plan (adoption is predicted for early 2018) which will sit alongside the Core Strategy and will provide the details referred to in the Core Strategy.
+The policy sets out criteria that will be used to assess the suitability of sites for allocation in the DMP and any planning applications for sites not allocated. - 2.10 The policy goes on to state that existing authorised sites for Gypsies, Travellers and Travelling Showpeople will be safeguarded from development which would preclude their continued occupation by these groups, unless the site is no longer required to meet an identified need. - 2.11 Currently, RBBC are bringing forward the Development Management Plan (adoption is predicted for early 2018) which will sit alongside the Core Strategy and will provide the details referred to in the Core Strategy.